Methylphenidate Oral SolutionPronunciation

 Periodic CBC, differential, and platelet counts are advised during prolonged therapy.

-When these symptoms are associated with acute stress reactions, treatment with methylphenidate hydrochloride is usually not indicated.
+When these symptoms are associated with acute stress reactions, treatment with Methylphenidate Hydrochloride Oral Solution is usually not indicated.

-Long-term effects of methylphenidate hydrochloride in children have not been well established.
+Long-term effects of Methylphenidate Hydrochloride Oral Solution in children have not been well established.

 Information for Patients